Epoché Psychotherapy

 The trauma doesn't get erased.
 The events that happened still happened.
 What changes is how they live in your nervous system, and how much of your present day they're still running.

 Clients describe it differently depending on what they came in carrying.
 Someone whose body has been bracing for years notices, one afternoon, that their shoulders are down.
-Someone who has been flooding in conflict notices a half-second pause where the flood used to start — long enough to choose.
-Someone who has been numb notices anger arriving with edges, and the edges aren't dangerous.
+The person who has been flooding in conflict finds a half-second pause where the flood used to start — long enough to choose.
+Numbness gives way to anger arriving with edges, and the edges aren't dangerous.
 The intrusive memory comes back and there's nothing underneath it anymore; it's just a memory.

 None of this is sudden.
 But people feel it when it happens.
 The first time you sit through a conversation that used to wreck you and notice you're still here, breathing, present — that's not nothing.
 That's the work showing.